ONSdigital/software-engineer-community/standards/github.md

 - **Audit** - GitHub audits joiners and leavers via the audit log.

 ### GitHub accounts
-[Jame Blake will share the content to be replace in the section below] All accounts should be easily identifiable to their owners.
+> *Jame Blake* will share the content to be replace in the section below.
+All accounts should be easily identifiable to their owners.

 - **GitHub Profile** - all individuals should populate their GitHub account profile with their real forename and surname.